 Some problems are too huge to solve in a brief period.
 So, break them down into small parts.
 Analyzing smaller parts helps to arrive at a solution.

 While giving the final verdict, make sure to keep it simple.
 With this, you can practice rigorous standards of excellence.
-Don’t let your native egocentrism come in way of giving away solutions.
+Don’t let your native egocentrism come in the way of giving away solutions.
 So, stay put and showcase your results in the best possible way.

 To strengthen your critical thinking skills, then remember 5 W’s and 1 H. Question yourself with these questions – Who, What, When, Where, Why and How!